vedmaka/mediawiki-extension-BlockAISample/README.md

 In order to create a new evaluation rule, following the steps:

 1. Create new MediaWiki extension or fork this repository
-2. Create new class in `includes/Evals`
+2. Create new class in `includes/Evals`.
+The class must implement `IEval` interface
 3. Make sure the namespace is loaded in `extension.json` via `AutoloadNamespaces`
 4. Add the class name and namespaced class name to the `extension.json` under `attributes` section